U.S. business lobby wants smooth Obamacare repeal, warns on trade

 The Chamber will continue to press Trump on supporting the framework of the Trans-Pacific Partnership, the trade agreement that the incoming president frequently vowed to tear up once taking office, Donohue said.

-"(Trump) knows the value of trade in terms of economic growth," he said.
+"(Trump) knows the value of trade in terms of economic growth," Donohue said.

 Donohue also predicted that U.S. interest rates would rise this year, impacting the dollar and making it more difficult for American companies to compete in foreign markets.